CollaboraOnline/nix-build-support/README.md

  exit 0
 ```

+You likely want to use this with [Nilla's cli](https://github.com/nilla-nix/cli)
+as, while you can manually use the shells, it will provide a much more
+sugared experience.
+You can follow [Nilla's quickstart guide](https://nilla.dev/guides/quickstart/)
+to install it

 You will probably want to keep this directory *alongside* your nix
 rather than cloning into it.
 That's because nilla *will copy everything
 to your store if you use it to enter a shell, leading to a very long